Valence Bond Entanglement and Fluctuations in Random Singlet Phases: Hilbert Space and Model Hamiltonians

 When the $J_i$'s are random, the Hamiltonians (\ref{model}) can no longer be solved exactly.
-However, the RSRG approach of Fisher \cite{fis94} can be straightforwardly applied for all $d \ge \sqrt{2}$ \cite{bon07} with the result that the ground states all flow to the same infinite randomness fixed point \cite{footnote1} --- one for which the bond strength distribution is the same as that of the fixed point of the random Heisenberg chain \cite{fis94}.
-For this fixed point, Refael and Moore \cite{ref04} have shown that if $n_L$ is the number of valence bonds leaving a given block of size $L$ (see Fig.~1(c)), then, in the $L \gg 1$ limit, $\overline{n_L} \simeq \frac{\ln L}{3} \simeq \frac{\ln 2}{3} \log_2 L$, where the overbar denotes a disorder average over random singlet states produced by the RSRG.
-This logarithmic scaling is a direct consequence of the inverse-square distribution of valence bond lengths characteristic of random singlet states \cite{hoy07}.
-Multiplying $\overline{n_L}$ by the entanglement per bond of $\log_2 d$ then yields the RSRG result for the asymptotic scaling of the entanglement entropy for the random ABF models, which is again logarithmic and has the form $S^{\rm vN}_L \simeq \overline{n_L}\ \log_2 d \simeq \frac{\ln d}{3} \log_2 L$ \cite{ref04,bon07}.
+However, the RSRG approach of Fisher\cite{fis94} can be straightforwardly applied for all $d \ge \sqrt{2}$ with the result that the ground states all flow to the same infinite randomness fixed point\cite{bon07,footnote1} --- one for which the bond strength distribution is the same as that of the fixed point of the random Heisenberg chain.\cite{fis94} For this fixed point, Refael and Moore\cite{ref04} have shown that if $n_L$ is the number of valence bonds leaving a given block of size $L$ (see Fig. \ref{vb}(c)), then, in the $L \gg 1$ limit,

+where the overbar denotes a disorder average over random singlet states produced by the RSRG.
+This logarithmic scaling is a direct consequence of the inverse-square distribution of valence bond lengths characteristic of random singlet states.\cite{hoy07} Multiplying $\overline{n_L}$ by the entanglement per bond of $\log_2 d$ then yields the RSRG result for the asymptotic scaling of the entanglement entropy for the random ABF models, which is again logarithmic and has the form\cite{ref04,bon07}